mbhenaff/EEN/README.md

 ### Data:

-We also provide all the datasets in one big file which can be downloaded here:
+We provide all the datasets in one big file which can be downloaded here:

 ```
 url
 ```

-Then extract it:
+Extract it with:

 ```
 tar -xvf een_data.tar.gz